xaviripo/bachelor-thesis/thesis/contents/1-intro/2-hott.md

 #### Product types

 As with function types, we have a both a non-dependent and a dependent version.
-We'll only expose the non-dependent version.
+We will only expose the non-dependent version.

 - Formation rule.
 Types $A$ and $B$ can form a type $A \times B$ called the (non-dependent) product type of $A$ and $B$.
 If we have types $A$ and $B : A \rightarrow \mathcal{U}$, then $\Sigma_{(x : A)}B(x)$ is the dependent product of $A$ and $B$.
 In the dependent case, $b$ has to belong to the type $B(a)$.